Sara Hauber Coaching

 • Living without sugar is easier when one eats enough fat (especially saturated fats).

-• Eating a LOT more fat and NO processed sugar or grains makes my body leaner, happier, more energetic, and without inflammation or painful/crunchy joints.
+• Eating a lot more fat and no processed sugar or grains makes my body leaner, happier, more energetic, and without inflammation or painful/crunchy joints.
 I had been wondering where those fun physical symptoms had come from, and now I know.

 • I still crave and imagine eating cake almost every day.
 Despite the above-listed benefits of not eating it.
 Which explains why many alcoholics in recovery go to an AA meeting every day, no matter where they are.
 Daily support when recovering from addiction is really a must.

 • My negative emotions are finally allowed to surface, and man, do I need EVERY one of those modalities and self-help processes I have previously learned and practiced to safely let them out.
-Recovering is a daily practice that requires focus, sometimes extraordinary effort, time, and intention.
+Recovering is a daily practice of self care that requires focus, sometimes extraordinary effort, time, and intention.
 In healing addiction, there are no shortcuts.
 And did I mention that patience is not really my forte?

 Now, my questions for fellow addicts in recovery: